Scouts BSA Leader Training

 Council Training Course Descriptions

 Introduction to Outdoor Leader Skills (IOLS) gives adult leaders the practical knowledge they need to help Scouts to learn outdoor skills.
-The skills presented closely follow the Boy Scout Handbook and rank advancement requirements.
+The skills presented closely follow the Scouts BSA Handbooks and rank advancement requirements.
 This is a required training course for all Scoutmaster and Assistant Scoutmasters.

 This Outdoor course is normally offered in the Spring and Fall of each year.

 Wilderness and Remote First Aid is a training course intended for participants of a High Adventure Trek such as Philmont or Sea Base.
 We offer this a few times throughout the year.

 Adult Basic Backpacking is a training course held over multiple classes intended for participants of a High Adventure Trek to introduce them to backpacking concepts and prepare them for Philmont or similar backpacking treks.

 Wood Badge was designed to enhance contemporary leadership skill and develop more effective Scouters in all Scouting programs.
 The Wood Badge program gives participants a greater understanding of Scouting aims and methods, while developing true Scout Spirit.
 For more information on Wood Badge, please visit our Wood Badge page.

 The BSA National Office redesigned its online training for adult leaders, making it more convenient than ever to earn your Trained badge.
 The new Web-based courses deliver high-quality online learning experiences tailored for each volunteer’s role.
 Whether you’re a new leader or a seasoned Scouter, your mission remains the same: providing Scouts or Venturers with the best possible Scouting experiences.

 Please visit My.Scouting for the current online catalog available.